India to see salary hike at 9.3% in 2022: Report

-New Delhi, Oct 20 (IANS) After a pandemic-induced lull, pay rises are making a comeback.
+New Delhi: After a pandemic-induced lull, pay rises are making a comeback.
 With India projected a salary increase of 9.3 per cent next year, the country is set to be the highest payer in Asia Pacific, according to a report.

 This is an increase of 8 per cent compared to 2021, revealed the latest report by advisory, broking and solutions company Willis Towers Watson.